Sofiya-Banmala/Excel-Project/README.md

 - `=AVERAGEIF(staff[Department], A4, staff[Salary])`
   - This function calculates the average salary of employees in each department.

+**3. All Employees with More Than $100K Salary**

+### Description:
+This analysis identifies employees earning more than $100,000 annually across different departments.
+By filtering employees based on salary, we can gain insights into high-income earners within the organization.
+This data is useful for workforce planning, salary benchmarking, and identifying top-earning employees across locations.

+### Table Structure:

+### Functions Used:
+- `=FILTER(staff, staff[Salary] > D2)`: This function is used to filter and display all employees whose salary exceeds $100,000.
+The `FILTER` function dynamically retrieves records based on the salary condition.
+- `=staff[#Headers]`: This function is used to reference the column headers dynamically, ensuring that the extracted data includes appropriate labels.

+**4. All Female Employees with More Than $100K Salary**

+### Description:
+This analysis identifies all female employees who earn more than $100,000 annually.
+The purpose of this analysis is to examine gender-based salary distribution and identify high-earning female employees within the organization.

+### Table Structure:

+### Functions Used:
+- `=CHOOSECOLS(FILTER(staff, staff[Gender] = "Female", staff[Salary] > 100000), 1,2,3,4,5,6)`:
+  - `FILTER(staff, staff[Gender] = "Female", staff[Salary] > 100000)`: Filters employees based on gender (Female) and salary greater than $100,000.
+  - `CHOOSECOLS(..., 1,2,3,4,5,6)`: Selects specific columns (Emp ID, First Name, Last Name, Gender, Department, Salary) from the filtered data.

 **Functions Used in the File**